mirasmitty/Project_Zillow/README.md

 - Extreme Gradient Boosting (XGB)

 These models were compared, and it was determined that XGB performed the worst among them, which is why we used a best fit for that model, in order to create a.

-## Getting Started

-- Using Google Collaborator installing dependencies:
-    - `import pandas as pd`
-    - `import numpy as np`
-    - `from sklearn.preprocessing import StandardScaler`
-    - `from sklearn.model_selection import train_test_split`
-    - `from sklearn.ensemble import RandomForestRegressor`
-    - `import matplotlib.pyplot as plt`
-    - `from sklearn.metrics import mean_absolute_error,r2_score, mean_squared_error`
-    - `import seaborn as sns`
-    - `from sklearn.preprocessing import OneHotEncoder`
-    - `from sklearn.ensemble import GradientBoostingRegressor`
-    - `from xgboost import XGBRegressor`
-    - `from sklearn.model_selection import GridSearchCV` (for XGBRegressor)

-- Any other essential steps:

 ## Usage